Reopening Washington County, Oregon

 What else is open?

 As of May 15, retail businesses like jewelry stores, boutiques and furniture stores were allowed to reopen.
-Farmers markets, U-pick farms and farm stores are opening for the season now as well.
+Farmers markets, U-pick farms and farm stores were open for the summer as well.
+Bowling allies were also allowed to reopen in late October.

 What to Expect